egelmex/TinkerWeb/_posts/2014-02-10-Radio-amateur-exam.md

 ---
 On Thursday 6th February 2014, Members of [TinkerSoc](http://www.tinkersoc.org]
-travelled to Broadstairs to join members of the [Hilderstone Amateur Radio and Electronics club](http://www.g0hrs.org/) to sit their Foundation Amature Radio license.
+travelled to Broadstairs to join members of the [Hilderstone Amateur Radio and Electronics club](http://www.g0hrs.org/) to sit their Foundation Amateur Radio license.
 The members have been working towards their license for approximately 4 months and everyone passed with flying colours and are now eligible to operate equipment of power up to and including 10 watts and building and